 * SAAB developed a demonstrator for a next-generation Gripen, rebuilt from a Flygvapnet aircraft, which performed its initial flight on 28 May 2008.
 The "Gripen Demonstrator" featured ten revised hardpoints to provide an external load of 6,000 kilograms (13,200 pounds); a GE F414G engine with 25% uprated thrust; upgraded landing gear; and fuel capacity increased by at least 35% to provide a range of up to 4,000 kilometers (2,500 miles).

 The Flygvapnet indicated that it wanted the Gripen E, but the status of the effort was unclear until 2011, when Switzerland ordered 22 Gripen Es to replace its Northrop F-5 fleet.
-In 2012 the Swedish government decided to order 40 to 60 new-build Gripen Es as well, collaborating with the Swiss on procurement.
-A follow-on contract initiated the update of 60 Gripen Cs to Gripen E standard, with initial redelivery in 2018.
+In 2012 the Swedish government decided to order 60 new-build Gripen Es as well, collaborating with the Swiss on procurement, with the total then raised to 70 in response to Russian provocations.
+A contract was also placed to updated 60 Gripen Cs to Gripen E standard, but it was then abandoned -- giving SAAB an opportunity sell refurbished Gripen Cs on the international market.

-The Swiss order seemed particularly significant in that the Swiss buy their aircraft to use for a long time and give them a very good looking-over before they buy.
+The Swiss order seemed particularly significant, in that the Swiss buy their aircraft to use for a long time, and give them a very good looking-over before they buy.
 Unfortunately, in the spring of 2014 a referendum of Swiss citizens for approval of the funding for the Gripen buy resulted in a NO vote, with the Swiss Gripen E sale thrown into limbo.
-There's been work on imaginative funding schemes that might be more acceptable to Swiss voters, but for now nobody can say what will happen.
+The Swiss fighter program has been restarted, but there's no saying what will happen next.

 However, SAAB is still bullish on the Gripen E -- it being substantially cheaper than the competition, the Eurofighter Typhoon and the Dassault Rafale.
 SAAB official say the JAS 39E will have a lower purchase cost than the JAS 39C, and will have the lowest operating cost of any advanced fighter.
-Other countries are interested: after a protracted selection process, in late 2013 Brazil ordered 36 Gripen Es with initial delivery in 2018, giving a further boost to SAAB.
-SAAB officials believe that they can sell hundreds of JAS 39Es internationallyh; the company is also offering upgrades for Gripen C/D users to some facsimile of Gripen E spec.
+Other countries are interested: after a protracted selection process, in late 2013 Brazil ordered 36 Gripens, including 28 single-seat Gripen Es and four Gripen Fs, with initial delivery in 2018, giving a further boost to SAAB.
+Brazil may acquire at least 108 Gripens in all.
+SAAB officials believe that they can sell hundreds of JAS 39Es internationally; the company is also offering upgrades for Gripen C/D users to some facsimile of Gripen E spec.

 * One item that didn't quite fit in the text above was the fact that the UK Empire Test Pilots School (ETPS) flies the Gripen as the mount to train test pilots on a 5th-generation fighter.
 They're not really British Gripens though, the flight training taking place in Sweden, with Swedish machines and training facilities, as per a contract established with ETPS.
 While the Gripens used in ETPS training have the organization emblem painted on the tailfin, the aircraft still retain Swedish "Three Crowns" insignia instead of British roundels.
 Pity -- it would be fun to see a Gripen in RAF colors.